richClubb/c_secrecy/README.md

 As C does not have the ability to hide member variables we encrypt the data when it's stored so that it is 'harder' to access, and the use of expose_value allows us to extract the data to get a better audit of the values stored in the secrets.

+The encryption is not designed to be "secure" but more just help to obfuscate the value.
+In some ways it does provide a measure of security as if a secret does leak then the value should be sufficiently well encrypted that it would be impossible for a user to use it.

 ## Building

 ```